Bambolee-Digital/event-user-manager/README.md

 [Português](#gerenciador-de-eventos-de-usuário)

-Event User Manager is a Laravel package for managing user events with support for recurrence and integration with Filament for administration.
+Event User Manager is a Laravel package for managing user events with support for recurrence, attachments, and integration with Filament for administration.

 ## Installation